This is a guest post by Tendelle of Travel a la Tendelle.

 Ohla Hotel Rooftop Bar

 The Rooftop Bar at Ohla Hotel is hands down the most romantic rooftop bar in Barcelona.
 Right in the heart of Barrio Gótico, lovebirds can sit facing the view of Gothic architecture rooftops while sipping cocktails.
 There’s even a rooftop pool for those that wish to take a dip.
 Go at dusk and watch the sky turn colors as the sun goes down.
+This could be perfect for summertime in Barcelona…or any other time of year.

 Go to the Beach at 4am